FridaCodeManager/FridaCodeManager.github.io/userguide/basic.md

 ## Project Files
 The root of your project has all files needed to compile your app.
 It includes code files,`entitlements.plist` and a resources folder.
-> Do never delete the `Resources` folder or create a file called `DontTouchMe.plist` in the `Resources` folder as it will corrupt your project and will make the folder unlistable!
+> Do never delete the `Resources` folder or create a file called `DontTouchMe.plist` in the `Resources` folder as it will corrupt your project and will make the entire project unlistable!

 ### Code Files
 As you create new code files they will automatically be found by FridaCodeManagers build system.